Virginia private colleges strive to offer an outstanding education at an affordable price.

 Calculating your out-of-pocket cost at any college

 By federal law, all colleges and universities must have what is called a “Net Price Calculator” (NPC) available for prospective students/parents on their website.
 We suggest running the NPC for each institution that is of interest to you.
-While the NPC’s provide only preliminary estimates, they are good-faith indicators to help you go into the process with more realistic expectations about how much aid you will receive.
+While the NPC’s provide only preliminary estimates, they are good-faith indicators to help you go into the process with more realistic expectations about how much aid you will receive and ultimately what your out-of-pocket costs are likely to be.